lemonlite/Bash/README.md

-# ConfigBashscripts-Arch-
+# Bash
-some autmated scripts for personal Arch linux build **work in progress
+automated scripts for personal linux builds
+**work in progress